 As a perpetual and passionate student, I continue to take classes, read, research, synthesize, and develop teachings about simple healthcare practices as well as devise easy-to-implement strategies.
 I create individualized daily plans for each client with specific acupressure routines, nutrition suggestions, and lifestyle choices resulting in a profound, sustainable impact on their well-being and health.
 The outcome?
 Enhanced quality of life, health and vitality.
 I consider the time with every client and student as sacred and a gift.

-With a PhD in Health Sciences and an MS in Exercise Physiology, I have worked over the years with many populations—including pregnant women, newborns, children, elderly, homeless, terminally ill, mentally ill, teachers, those with learning differences, medical doctors, chiropractors, nurses, lawyers, pilots, firefighters, and policemen.
+With a PhD in Health Sciences, an MS in Exercise Physiology, and as a Functional Nutrition and Lifestyle practitioner, I have worked over the years with many populations—including pregnant women, newborns, children, elderly, homeless, terminally ill, mentally ill, teachers, those with learning differences, medical doctors, chiropractors, nurses, lawyers, pilots, firefighters, and policemen.